When someone damages, destroys, or defaces your personal property, it can cause psychological and emotional damage as well as financial loss.

 There are several steps you should take if someone vandalizes your property, ranging from filing a police report to taking steps to prevent further vandalism.

-Below, we’ll list the 5 most common steps you should take after someone vandalizes your property in Virginia
+Below, we’ll list the five most common steps you should take after someone vandalizes your property in Virginia.

 Step 1: Report the Vandalism

 Destroying, defacing, removing, or damaging property that’s not your own is a criminal offense in Virginia.